alice-i-cecile/rust-variadics-background/src/features.md

   - heterogenously typed equivalents of `Iterator` and `IntoIterator`
   - come with blanket impls for `Iterator` and `IntoIterator` types
   - useful when creating flexible, ergonomic APIs
+- C: **Tuple type iteration**
+  - enables `for T in Types{...}` for variadic generics
+  - useful for runtime type reflection
+  - useful to verify the uniqueness of types
+  - types are not values in Rust, so this would involve a large degree of magic

 ## Variadic generics